Fight and fire leave 18 dead at Indonesian nightclub

 Authorities said the clash involved two ethnic groups.

-“It started with a disagreement between two members of each group,” Setiawan declared.
+“It started with a disagreement between two members of each group,” said Setiawan.

-“We tried to mediate between the groups and convene the leaders before the clash of the night,” he added.
+“We tried to mediate between the groups and convene the leaders before the conflict of the night,” he added.

 The police sent reinforcements to the city to prevent further clashes.